matteo-passeri/PZ-Server/README.md

 ## How It Runs

-1. Configure `.env` with the server paths, credentials, and Workshop collections, then generate the current mod lists.
+1. Configure `.env` with the server paths, credentials, and Workshop collections, then generate the current mod lists via `generate-mod-lists.py`.
 2. Start the Compose service.
 The entrypoint applies server settings and starts Project Zomboid.

+         That's it!
+You can play now.

 3. Once the current DebugLog reaches the SERVER STARTED marker, a one-shot startup audit writes a report under `reports/` and exits.
 4. Run `check-mod-updates.py` manually or through the optional systemd timer to